 It’s easy to overreact when we feel defensive, but try to keep a level head.
 Take a step back and take a deep breath before you say anything you might regret.

 It’s also important not to interrupt the other person while they’re speaking.
-Not only is it rude, but it doesn’t give you time to really think about what they’re saying.
+Not only is it rude, but it doesn’t give you time to think about what they’re saying.

-Instead of trying to be witty or reactive, remember that your best bet is to always stay calm and listen carefully.
-The more information you have on their point of view, the better off you\’ll be in responding accordingly.
+Instead of trying to be witty or reactive, remember that your best bet is always to stay calm and listen carefully.
+The more information you have on their point of view, the better off you’ll be in responding accordingly.

 Listen and Paraphrase